Tritrophic interactions in plant defense: Volatile organic compounds

 Two ways the release of volatile organic compounds (VOCs) may benefit plants are the deterrence of herbivores and the attraction of natural enemies.
 Synthetic products could replicate the distinct VOC profiles released by different plants; these products could be applied to plants suffering from pests that are targeted by the attracted natural enemy.
 This could cause natural enemies to enter crops that are occupied by pest populations that would otherwise likely remain undetected by the natural enemies.

 The four elements that must be considered before manipulating VOCs are as follows: The VOCs must effectively aid the natural enemy in finding the prey; the pest must have natural enemies present; the fitness cost of potentially attracting more herbivores must be exceeded by attracting natural enemies; and the natural enemies must not be negatively affected by direct plant defenses that may be present.

 Extrafloral nectaries

 The level of domestication of cotton plants correlates to indirect defense investment in the form of extrafloral nectaries.
 Wild varieties produce higher volumes of nectar and attract a wider variety of natural enemies.
 Thus, the process of breeding new cotton varieties has overlooked natural resistance traits in the pursuit of high-yielding varieties that can be protected by pesticides.
 Plants bearing extrafloral nectaries have lower pest levels along with greater levels of natural enemies.
-Feeding by herbivores can directly induce nectar production.
 These findings illustrate the potential benefits that could be gained through incorporating the desirable genetics of wild varieties into cultivated varieties.